CarterFaceySmith/nodeStockInformationServer/README.md

-<h3 align="center">nodeStockInformationServer</h3>
+<h3 align="center">nodeStockInformationServer (NSIS)</h3>
 <br>
 <p align="center"><i>Stock Information API Server</i></p>

 ## About The Project

-The `nodeStockInformationServer` is a Node.js application built using Express and designed to provide stock market information from a local database via a RESTful API.
+NSIS is a Node.js application built using Express and designed to provide stock market information from a local database via a RESTful API.

 This server enables users to retrieve company stock data from a three table local database, including;
 - Historical prices